Construction Management Courses

 Construction Project Development

 Application of fundamental concepts developed in prior courses to examine each step of project development in the construction process.
 Topics include real estate, law, financing, property valuation, property ownership, and government rights and power.
 Practical examples, problems, projects, and guest speakers reinforce and further the understanding of project development.
 Experiences occurring out of the classroom environment and in the actual development environment are used when possible in the learning process.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BCM420 and BCM430 and MGT249.
+Spring Only.

 Quality Assurance and Quality Control